-Distribution: Chiefly east of the Cascades in Washington; British Columbia south to California, east to central North America.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east to the Great Plains.

 Conservation Status: Not of concern